2020 NCAA Division III men's basketball tournament: Automatic bids (43)

 The following 43 teams were automatic qualifiers for the 2020 NCAA field by virtue of winning their conference's automatic bid (except for the UAA, whose regular-season champion received the automatic bid).

 At-large bids (21)

 The following 21 teams were awarded qualification for the tournament field by the NCAA Division III Men's Basketball Committee.
 The committee evaluated teams on the basis of their win–loss percentage, strength of schedule, head-to-head results, results against common opponents, and results against teams included in the NCAA's final regional rankings.
-By rule, one bid is reserved for teams in Pool B, which are unaffiliated or whose conference does not yet qualify for an automatic bid (e.g. the Atlantic East Conference).
+By rule, one bid is reserved for teams in Pool B if there are enough teams that qualify for it.
+Pool B is for teams that are either independents or whose conference does not yet qualify for an automatic bid.